 The uses that are allowed on a particular lot are governed by the regulations for the zoning district in which the lot is located and other general regulations.
 The minimum yard requirements, more commonly referred to as "setback requirements," along with other location regulations, restrict the location of structures on a lot.
 The setback requirements vary by zoning district.
-In order to find out the zoning of your property and how the use of the property is regulated, contact the Zoning Permit Review Branch of the Department of Planning and Zoning at 703-222-1082, TTY 711.
+In order to find out the zoning of your property and how the use of the property is regulated, click here or contact the Zoning Permit Review Branch of the Department of Planning and Zoning at 703-222-1082, TTY 711.

 The distance from any proposed addition to the property lines is regulated by the minimum yard requirements (setback requirements) set forth in the zoning district regulations in the Zoning Ordinance.
 Each zoning district has unique minimum required yards and the answer depends on the zoning district in which your property is located.
 The construction of a deck is also regulated by the minimum yard requirements, but, depending on the height and features of the proposed deck, it may be permitted to extend into the minimum required yards.
 You will need to contact the Zoning Permit Review Branch of the Department of Planning and Zoning at 703-222-1082, TTY 711 to discuss location restrictions on your property.

 Application for a Building Permit is made at the Department of Public Works and Environmental Services, Permit Application Center at 12055 Government Center Parkway on the 2nd floor.
-Normally, Building Permit applications require the submission of building construction plans and a plat.
+Normally, Building Permit applications require the submission of building construction plans and a plat or grading plan.
 The application is then reviewed for compliance with various building code requirements and to ensure that the nature and location of the proposed construction complies with Zoning Ordinance requirements.
 Please call the Permit Application Center at 703-222-0801, TTY 711 for information on obtaining a Building Permit.

 The county regulates the location of all storage sheds and, in some instances, also requires the approval of a Building Permit prior to the establishment of a shed on a lot.
 The Zoning Ordinance contains regulations regarding the permitted location for a shed based on the total height of the structure.
 For Zoning Ordinance purposes, the total height of the shed is measured from the lowest ground level adjoining the shed to the highest point of the structure.
 Generally: